chutsu/rs4se/README.md

 In particular this driver makes the following assertions:

 - All camera frames (IR and RGB) timestamps are captured at mid-exposure
+- Depth is aligned to RGB camera
 - Accelerometer measurements are lerped against the gyroscope measurements to provide "synchronized" `sensor_msgs::Imu` messages. e.g. If gyroscope is 400Hz and the accelerometer is 250Hz, the accelerometer will be lerped against the gyroscope to provide synchronized 400Hz measurements.

-## TODO

-  - Align depth frames `~/stereo/depth0/image` to RGB camera.
-  - More rigorous unit tests
-  - GUI to change parameters on the fly

 ## Install